healthchecks/healthchecks/templates/docs/projects_teams.md

 * give up their membership

 Read-only members can not modify checks, integrations, or project settings.
-They also cannot access the project's API keys as that would effectively give them read-write access through API.
+They also cannot access the project's API keys, as that would effectively give them read-write access through API.

 ## Projects and Check Limits

 **Check Limit** is the total number of checks your account can have.
 The specific limit depends on the account's billing plan.
-When you reach the Check Limit you will not be able to create new checks.
+When you reach the Check Limit, you will not be able to create new checks.

 All projects owned by your account shares your account's Check Limit.